RalfiSlask/Audiophile-Ecommerce/README.md

 - React
 - Tailwind CSS

+# Formatting

+This projects uses code standars by appling the dependecies eslint and prettier tools:

+- eslint: identifies bugs and patterns to make the code more consistent
+- prettier: code formatter

 ## Live Demo

-Explore the live demo of the Memory Game [here](https://ralfislask.github.io/Audiophile-Ecommerce/).
+Explore the live demo of the Audiophile E-commerce website [here](https://ralfislask.github.io/Audiophile-Ecommerce/).

 ## Status